chunmeng/esp_sensor_data_sender/README.md

 ├── CMakeLists.txt
 ├── main
 │   ├── CMakeLists.txt
+│   └── wifi_connect.c         Provide Wifi initialization and connection
+│   └── sender.c               The data sender functions
-│   └── main.c                 main entry point
+│   └── main.c                 Entry point to app_main()
 └── README.md                  This is the file you are currently reading
 ```

 # How to build

 The project utilizes the `esp-idf`(ESP IoT Development Framework) and its build system.
-The steps are listed here to quickly get the host system ready to build the sample.
+The steps are listed here as quick reference to get the host system ready to build the sample.
-These steps assume the host system is an Ubuntu (or Debian-based) and this project is cloned at `~/esp/esp_sensor_data_sender`
+These steps use Ubuntu (or Debian-based) host system and assume the project is cloned at `~/esp/esp_sensor_data_sender`

 1. Install essential build tools
 ```